Near Arcola in Bulloch County, Georgia — The American South (South Atlantic)

 Erected 1957 by Georgia Historical Society.

 Location.
 32° 19.068′ N, 81° 36.048′ W. Marker is near Arcola, Georgia, in Bulloch County.
 Marker is on McElveen Kendrick Pond Road (County Route 358) 0.2 miles east of McElveen Cemetery Road (County Route 357), on the left when traveling east.
-Touch for map.
 McElveen Cemetery Road runs east from an intersection with Arcola Road (County Road 582).
 There is a Georgia Historical Marker for John Abbot at that intersection.
+Touch for map.
 Marker is in this post office area: Brooklet GA 30415, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-John Abbot (1751-1839) (approx. half a mile away); Upper Black Creek Church (approx. 4.8 miles away); Upper Black Creek Primitive Baptist Church (approx. 4.9 miles away); Brooklet, Georgia Old River Road (approx. 8 miles away); Nevils Station & Shearwood Railroad (approx. 10 miles away); Harville House (approx. 10.2 miles away); Camp Davis, Military Instructional Camp, C.S.A. (approx. 11.4 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow John Abbot (1751-1839) (approx. half a mile away); Stilson, Georgia (approx. 3 miles away); Upper Black Creek Church (approx. 4.8 miles away); Upper Black Creek Primitive Baptist Church (approx. 4.9 miles away); Brooklet, Georgia (approx. 5.6 miles away); Old River Road (approx. 8 miles away); Nevils Station & Shearwood Railroad (approx. 10 miles away); Harville House (approx. 10.2 miles away).

 Also see . . .
 John Abbot Wikipedia Article.
 (Submitted on September 29, 2017, by David Seibert of Sandy Springs, Georgia.)

 Credits.
-This page was last revised on September 29, 2017.
-This page originally submitted on August 28, 2017, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 89 times since then and 19 times this year.
+This page was last revised on March 20, 2019.
+It was originally submitted on August 28, 2017, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 163 times since then and 9 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on August 28, 2017, by David Seibert of Sandy Springs, Georgia.